 Trimming connections vs trimming nodes

 In their most basic form — and the form we use for malware detection models — deep learning models are a long series of alternating between matrix multiplications and activation functions.
-If we have a minibatch of samples with features, a hidden layer with units, and an activation function , then the computation for the first layer looks like this (with array dimensions in the subscripts):
+If we have a minibatch of k samples with n features, a hidden layer with m units, and an activation function f , then the computation for the first layer looks like this (with array dimensions in the subscripts):

 Where b is a (1 × m) vector that gets replicated k times.
 The majority of the parameters are in the layer weights, W, which we are trying to prune.
-The simplest way to prune is to set individual entries to a value of 0 — this makes the matrix sparser and more compressible, but in most cases requires the same amount of memory and almost the same number of computations during inference.
+The simplest way to prune W is to set individual entries to a value of 0 — this makes the matrix sparser and more compressible, but in most cases requires the same amount of memory and almost the same number of computations during inference.

-The more drastic way to prune is to remove entire nodes from the network rather than just individual weights — essentially deleting entire rows or columns.
+The more drastic way to prune W is to remove entire nodes from the network rather than just individual weights — essentially deleting entire rows or columns.
 This is a much more drastic change to the network, which has a much greater impact to affect accuracy, but can also lead to significantly smaller and faster models.

 How to (safely) trim your brain